Creatives Flagging Tool

 On iOS, this information will be sent as attachments.
 On Android this information will be sent in the body of the email and in attachments.

-To escalate a creative issue, please make sure to cc your account team or email@example.com.
+To escalate a problem with creatives, please make sure to copy your account team or visit the Support Center and file a ticket.

-When you do flag a creative, please provide some context around why you find this ad to be a violation in the email (e.g. offensive, broken, blank ad).
+When you do flag a creative, please provide some context around why you find this ad to be a violation in the email (for example, offensive, broken, blank ad).

 Make sure that all of your swipes are within the actual ad.
 We don’t count swipes that leave the ad view.